judge0/judge0/base/README.md

 ## Building your own image

-If you want you can modify official [Dockerfile](https://github.com/hermanzdosilovic/judge0/blob/master/base/Dockerfile) and build your own base image which might contain different set of compilers and interpreters:
+If you want, you can modify official [Dockerfile](https://github.com/hermanzdosilovic/judge0/blob/master/base/Dockerfile) and build your own judge0-base image which might contain different set of compilers and interpreters:

 ```
-$ docker build -t <yourusername>/judge0-base .
+$ docker build -t <your name>/judge0-base .
 ```

-If you change Base image, then you will need to modify few things in API as well.
-Be sure to read documentation for [API](https://github.com/hermanzdosilovic/judge0/tree/master/api).
+If you change judge0-base image, then you will need to modify few things in [judge0-api](https://github.com/hermanzdosilovic/judge0/tree/master/api) as well.